-To evaluate faculty members in the School of Medicine, the promotion/tenure criteria of excellence in teaching, scholarship/research, and service/patient care should be viewed as a means of encouraging and rewarding the pursuit of excellence as well as ensuring that faculty members meet performance expectations.
-Since all three sets of core activities are significant and necessary for the academic health of the school, they are each considered in promotion and tenure decisions.
-Those who evaluate faculty under these Unit criteria should take into consideration the time allocations of the candidate in each area, and consider the faculty member's personal statement to determine the significance of his/her accomplishments given the prevailing standards within the candidate's own discipline to ensure a fair and equal application of these standards across the full spectrum of biomedical and clinical scientists within the Unit.
+To evaluate faculty members in the School of Medicine, the appointment and promotion criteria for performance in teaching, scholarship/research, and service should be viewed as a means of encouraging and rewarding the pursuit of excellence as well as ensuring that faculty members meet performance expectations.
+Since all three sets of core activities are significant and necessary for the academic health of the school, they are each considered in promotion and appointment decisions.
+Those who evaluate faculty under these Unit criteria should take into consideration the faculty member's personal statement to determine the significance of each accomplishment given the prevailing standards within the candidate's own discipline to ensure a fair and equitable application of these standards across the full spectrum of faculty within the Unit.